 - Music and songs are always fun however using actual instruments may be too loud for the residents so it’s a good idea to be mindful of this.

 - Name badges help everyone get to learn each other’s names.
+Using people’s names makes all the difference for helping both families and seniors settle into playgroup.
 For children, you can put their names on their backs so they cannot take them off as easily.

 - Seniors might be in wheelchairs and therefore are unable to get down on to the floor.
 Setting up some activities at a table will encourage everyone to participate.

 - For health and wellbeing, do not attend the facility if you or your child is unwell.